renve/rke/README.md

 This is a sample RKE cluster file to provision a kubernetes cluster.
 The instance will need to have an instance role and configured to upload etcd backups to AWS S3, access and secret keys are not needed.

+***This is only a test cluster, to have a highly avaliable cluster you should have odd number of etcd roles assigned, in this case this is just for testing.
+Ideally you would have 1-7 nodes that have the etcd and controlplane role assigned.
+Then create as many nodes as you need that only have the worker role, this is where your deployments would actually happen and you would have an HA cluster.***